Sun Bu'er: Early life

 Sun Bu'er was born (as Sun Fuchun) in 1119, in a small town located within the Ninghai district of Shandong.
 Her birth was thought to be the result of a dream her mother had near the time of conception.
-In the dream her mother saw seven cranes near her courtyard; six of them flew away, and the seventh magically entered her mother's body through her breast.
+In the dream, her mother saw seven cranes near her courtyard; six of them flew away, and the seventh magically entered her mother's body through her breast.
 The crane is a symbol of immortality and is seen as the bird of longevity.
-After this dream her mother intuitively knew that she would give birth to a divine being.
+After this dream, her mother intuitively knew that she would give birth to a divine being.

 At a young age, Sun Bu'er was already exhibiting saintly characteristics.
 She was very intelligent, lived out the Tao through chants, poems, and practicing calligraphy, and she was devoted to the rites and rules of propriety.
 Sun Bu'er received literary education from her father (Sun Zhongjing), who was a literary scholar.
-In her teens she married Ma Yu (Ma Danyang), and the couple had three sons together.
+In her teens, she married Ma Yu (Ma Danyang), and the couple had three sons together.
 Their lives would remain quiet until 1167, when Wang Chongyang's arrival changed their lives.

 The School of Complete Perfection

-Wang Chongyang (1112–1170) began a career as a religious leader soon after hermetizing himself on a 100-day retreat.
-He began a new movement named "Complete Perfection".
+Wang Chongyang (1112–1170) began his career as a religious leader soon after hermetizing himself in a 100-day retreat.
+He started a new movement named "Complete Perfection" (Quanzhen).
 Sun Bu'er's husband, Ma Yu, became an eager follower of Wang.
 This relationship caused disruption in Sun Bu'er's family life.

 Sun became so angry with Wang's interference in her social role that she hoped he would starve to death during his retreat.
-He was still alive after 100 days, during which he had perfected his sainthood.
+However, he was still alive after 100 days, during which he had perfected his sainthood.
 This caused Sun Bu'er to recognize her religious calling.

-In order for her husband to pursue his divine path she had to let him be free.
+In order for her husband to pursue his divine path, she had to let him be free.
 She then decided to leave her family, which contradicted what was seen as her wifely duty.
-She then began her role in becoming one of the few women in the "Seven Perfected".
+She then began her role in becoming one of the few women in the "Seven Perfected" (the Seven Masters of Quanzhen).
 This became a major statement in the conflict women undergo between their social role and their religious calling.